forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Background of the Winter War
 , <https://en.wikipedia.org/wiki/Background_of_the_Winter_War#cite_note-talvisodanpikkujattilainen-turtola14-39>, referred is the section: Soviet demands in late 1939

-##### Refs on Molotov Bread Basket and Cocktail
+#### Refs on Molotov Bread Basket and Cocktail
 * <https://en.wikipedia.org/wiki/Molotov_cocktail>
 * <https://beachpackagingdesign.com/boxvox/molotov-metaphor-a-drink-to-go-with-the-food>

-### Iraq War
+### Second Iraq War
 Similarities:
-* Airborne troupes played a key role in early warfare.
+* Airborne troupes heavily used in early warfare.
+* Against UN Charter

 Refs:
 Iraq War <https://en.wikipedia.org/wiki/Iraq_War>

+### Falkland War
+Similarity: Similar tactics UK (in the Falkland War) and Ukraine in this war.
+*  Evgeny Norin, 16 Jun, 2022, *Remembering the Falklands conflict: How Argentina's 'little victorious war' instead became a huge success for Margaret Thatcher*

 ### Yugoslavian Wars
 #### Kosovo War
 Similarities:
 * Similar argumentation of the NATO [to bomb Serbia] as Russia argued to invade Ukraine.
+* Interests (e.g. languages) and feelings  of regions with minorities were not respected by the main government and [thus] secessionist tendencies gained ground.

 Refs:
 * THE KOSOVO WAR IN RETROSPECT, JAMES GOLDGEIER AND GORANA GRGIĆMARCH 24, 2019, <https://warontherocks.com/2019/03/the-kosovo-war-in-retrospect/>
 * Marlise Simons, Jan.
 9, 2001, 1999 U.S. Document Warned of Depleted Uranium in Kosovo <https://www.nytimes.com/2001/01/09/world/1999-us-document-warned-of-depleted-uranium-in-kosovo.html>

-### Falkland War
-Similarity: Similar tactics UK (in Falkland War) and Ukraine in this war.
-*  Evgeny Norin, 16 Jun, 2022, *Remembering the Falklands conflict: How Argentina's 'little victorious war' instead became a huge success for Margaret Thatcher*